telerik/xaml-docs/controls/radtimeline/features/selection.md

 # Selection

 This help topic will demonstrate how you can make the timeline more interactive by enabling and configuring the selection feature.

 ## Properties Controlling the Selection Behavior

 The RadTimeline control supports Single, Multiple and Extended selection modes.
 By default, the selection functionality of the control is disabled.

-__IsSelectionEnabled__

-A Boolean value that indicates whether the selection functionality is enabled for the RadTimeline control.
+__IsSelectionEnabled__ - a Boolean value that indicates whether the selection functionality is enabled for the RadTimeline control.
 The default value is false.

-__SelectionMode__

-A SelectionMode value that indicates the selection mode for the RadTimeline control.
+__SelectionMode__ - a SelectionMode value that indicates the selection mode for the RadTimeline control.
 The default value is Single.

-__SelectedItem__

-An object that represents the current selection in the RadTimeline control.
+__SelectedItem__ - an object that represents the current selection in the RadTimeline control.

-If the SelectionMode property of the RadTimeline control is set to Single,
-          this property returns the selected item.
+If the SelectionMode property of the RadTimeline control is set to Single, this property returns the selected item.
 In multiple selection modes (Multiple and Extended), the property can return any selected item.
 In order to get a list of all selected items in multiple selection modes, use the SelectedItems property.

-__SelectedItems__

-An IList<System.Object> containing the currently selected items in the RadTimeline control.
+__SelectedItems__ an IList<System.Object> containing the currently selected items in the RadTimeline control.
 In multiple selection modes, this property returns all selected items in the RadTimeline control.
 In single selection mode, it returns a list, containing the SelectedItem.

-__SelectionChanged event__

-Occurs when the SelectedItem in single selection mode or SelectedItems in multiple selection modes change.
+__SelectionChanged event__ - occurs when the SelectedItem in single selection mode or SelectedItems in multiple selection modes change.

 The following example demonstrates how you can use the SelectionChanged event:

 #### __XAML__